Monday, January 26, 2015

 Leatherback Sea Turtle

-1. The Loggerhead turtle weighs about 200 kg, with reddish-brown markings.
+1. The Loggerhead turtle weighs approximately 200 kg and is characterized by reddish-brown markings.

-2. The Hawksbill turtle is a small, beautifully patterned turtle weighing about 50 to 100 kg.
+2. The Hawksbill turtle is a small, beautifully patterned turtle that weighs approximately 50 to 100 kg.

 3. Kemp's Riley Turtle is the smallest and most endangered sea turtle.
 It has an oval, olive-green shell and weighs about 50 kg.